All bills

 What does HB26-1026 do?

-This bill gives Colorado public employees more flexibility in how they save for retirement.
-It allows PERA members to 'buy' retirement credit for past periods when they were unemployed, helping them retire earlier or with better benefits.
-It also requires all PERA-affiliated employers, like school districts and local governments, to offer 401k and 457 retirement plans with both pre-tax and Roth options.
+This bill gives Colorado public employees more flexibility with their retirement savings.
+It allows PERA members to purchase retirement service credit for past times they were unemployed, helping them boost their future pension benefits or retire earlier.
+It also requires all PERA-affiliated public employers to offer 401(k) and 457 retirement plans with both traditional (pre-tax) and Roth (post-tax) options.

 What is the current status of HB26-1026?

-HB26-1026 is currently "Passed House" in the 2026 Regular Session.
+HB26-1026 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Bob Marshall and is assigned to the Finance committee.

 Who sponsors HB26-1026?